‘Days Of Our Lives’ Comings & Goings: A DiMera Returns, Someone Is Murdered

 — Days of our Lives (@nbcdays) August 1, 2019

 Meanwhile, Days of Our Lives fans will say goodbye to Kyle Lowder’s Rex Brady.
-Lowder is a fan favorite among viewers, as he previously portrayed the character of Brady Black, a role now played by Eric Martsolf.
+Lowder is a fan favorite, as he previously portrayed the character of Brady Black, a role now played by Eric Martsolf.

 Do you have anything to hide, Rex? ???? #DAYS pic.twitter.com/aOnAmkrVds